benspaulding/django-gcframe/docs/index.rst

 Chrome Frame.

-Specifically, the package provides configurable middleware and decorators for adding and removing the ``X-UA-Compatible`` HTTP haeder in view responses.
+Specifically, the package provides configurable middleware and decorators for adding and removing the ``X-UA-Compatible`` HTTP header in view responses.
 Said header conditionally activates Google Chrome Frame when installed on Microsoft Internet Explorer, and conditionally enables a compatibility mode when :abbr:`GCF (Google Chrome Frame)` is